Chemist434/FlagGame/README.md

-# FlagGame
+# GuessTheFlagGame
-This is my second project using swift to build apps
+This is my second project using swift.